OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

     Save and exit.

 After these adjustments, InferenceServices should now be reachable via HTTPS.
-To test out an external prediction, you can use the `authservice_session` cookie for the Kubeflow dashboard site from the browser.
+To test out an external prediction, you can use the `authservice_session` cookie for the OpenDataology dashboard site from the browser.
 Once the content of the cookie is retrieved from the browser, it can be added as a header in your request (e.g. `"Cookie: authservice_session=MTYwNz..."`).
 For example: